-If you’d like a guided walkthrough for managing zaps in more detail then Kelly’s new book, Automate It With Zapier, is out now and is the most comprehensive Zapier guide on the market.
+If you’d like a guided walkthrough for managing zaps in more detail then our founder, Kelly’s new book, Automate It with Zapier, is out now and is the most comprehensive Zapier guide on the market.
 You can buy a copy from Amazon: here are links to Amazon (.co.uk) and Amazon (.com) to get yours now.

 The book is perfect for new Zapier users as well as seasoned pros.

-And finally, if you’re really keen to transform your business using automation then we will be offering a training course which starts in early 2022.
+And finally, if you’re really keen to transform your business using automation then we will be launching the Solvaa Automation Academy in early 2022, providing you with a bunch of Zapier training courses to help you run your business on autopilot.
 You can join the wait list below to keep up to date with the latest news.

 Read more about how our certified experts use Zapier workflow automations to simplify processes and increase efficiency.

 Solvaa is a process and automation consultancy specialising in improving sales, operations and financial administration workflows.
 We help you to simplify and streamline existing processes, integrate your business tools to make data transfer more efficient and automate manual tasks to increase productivity.
 We are Zapier Certified Experts, Pipedrive Certified Experts and Xero Certified Advisors.